Hiromasa-H/API-based-chatGPT/readme.md

 ## Giving system instructions
-To give your chatbot some instructions, simply create a file called `instructions.txt` in the root directory and add your instructions there.
-The instructions will be sent to the API before the chat starts.
+To give your chatbot some system instructions, simply create a file called `instructions.txt` in the root directory and add your instructions there.
+The system instructions will read by ChatGPT before the conversation starts.
+This can be useful for giving your chatbot a personality or for giving it a specific task.

-Use case example:
+### Some use case examples:

-**Example 1: adding a custom personality to ChatGPT**
+**Example 1**: adding a custom personality to ChatGPT

 instruction:
 ```